PhotolinePhotographer Male Edmonton, Alberta, Canada

 I am interested in getting permanently established as a photographer with my own or shared studio space in Italy.
 I have 40 years of expertise and a wealth of ideas, plus good communication skills and a thirst for travel.
 All I need are the locations, models, supplies and services to make it work.
 Valid proposals welcomed.

 My interest in "glamour" really began when I was 7 years old, when I saw the film "The Ambushers", starring Dean Martin as Matt Helm and a cast of many nubile young actresses.
-(I'm 52 years old, in case you're wondering.)
+(I'm in my 50's, in case you're wondering.)
 From a young age, I was aware of the beauty of such actresses and models as Raquel Welch, Diana Rigg, Brigitte Bardot, Elke Sommer, Britt Ekland, Catherine Deneuve, Pamela Tiffin, Jacqueline Bisset, Anoushka Hempel, Gabrielle Drake, Cybill Shepherd, Julie Christie, Barbi Benton, Dian Parkinson, and many others.

 So when I discovered Playboy in my early teens, the die had been already cast.
 Now it was a matter of time before the fantasies I envisioned could be turned into reality.
 Like most kids of my generation, my passion for viewing the female form's pleasing and infinite shapes was kept to myself until my early twenties.